 Using a dry part of your cloth, or another one, scrub the area where you have applied the vinegar.
 Move in small but vigorous motions.
 If you encounter any stubborn stains, you can apply more vinegar and repeat the process.

 3. Rinse with Water

-Saturate the cloth with warm water, wring it out and wipe your sink down.
-Continue this until you’ve removed the vinegar.
-Then grab a dry cloth or towel and dry the surface.
+Soak a cloth in warm water, wring it out and use it to wipe your sink.
+Do this until you have removed all of the vinegar.
+Then, grab a clean, dry cloth or towel and use it to remove any residual water.

 How to Remove Scratches

-- Non-abrasive cleaner or compound — you can use Bar Keeper’s Favorite, Perfect-It Rubbing Compound, a whitening toothpaste.
+- Non-abrasive cleaner or compound — Bar Keeper’s Favorite, Perfect-It Rubbing Compound, or whitening toothpaste are good options

 1. Mix Compound

 Most of these cleaners are sold in powder form, so they will need to be mixed with water before you can use them.
 Try to create a paste — this is best achieved by taking a tablespoon of cleaning powder and gradually adding drops of water to it.
 Aim for a consistency like toothpaste.